rayy-lo/kaworyuenbbq/README.md

-# Ka Wor Yuen BBQ Website

-Responsive website for Ka Wor Yuen BBQ [Pro Bono]

-www.kaworyuenbbq.ca
+# Description

+---

+Static website for a Chinese BBQ restaurant.
+Displays general information about the restaurant and display their menu with prices.

+Website can be found [here](http://kaworyuenbbq.ca/).